shlok-chandak/kivi-just-knows/README.md

 makes a claim findable — so it was not patched at read time, which would have meant tuning against one question we had already looked at.

+**A question about the past has to say so.** History is stored and retrievable — *"how has the Pro tier price changed over time"* answers with the whole chain, ₹499 then ₹299 then ₹349.
+But *"what was the price before"* returns the current price: the question carries no date and no old value, so nothing in it marks the request as being about history rather than about now.
+The fix is in how a question is read, not in what is stored.

 **Kivi does not know who you were talking to.** Reading the recipient needs OS accessibility APIs and per-app window parsers that break on every update, and a wrong value would silently return the wrong person's conversation